 SC Appleseed often hears from individuals struggling to move past a prior mistake or criminal record.
 Sometimes a single mistake made when you are young can have a lifelong impact, like this young man who was convicted of a drug charge while in college.
-SC Appleseed is working hard to remove barriers to opportunity that result from a criminal record – click here to find out how.
+SC Appleseed is working hard to remove barriers to opportunity that result from a criminal record.
 Here is an account from a guest blogger, who wanted to remain anonymous since he knows first-hand the stigma that is attached to having a criminal record.

 I am a 32 year-old stay-at-home dad to two children, one 3 year-old daughter and one 17 year-old stepson.
 My wife is a military officer, currently on a yearlong deployment overseas.
 When I was 19 years old I was convicted in South Carolina on a drug charge.